 - MSc.
 Social Science Research Methods, Cardiff University

 - PhD Social Science, Cardiff University

 Dawn Mannay is a Lecturer in Social Science (Psychology) at Cardiff University and also held the posts of Associate Lecturer at the Open University and Visiting Lecturer at the University of Newport; as well as being involved with the Women Making a Difference Program.
-Her research interests revolve around class, education, gender, geography, generation, violence and inequality: and she employs participatory, visual, creative and narrative methods in her work with marginalised communities.
+Her research interests revolve around class, education, gender, geography, generation, national identity, violence and inequality: and she employs participatory, visual, creative and narrative methods in her work with communities.

 Mannay, D. (in progress) Intergenerational spaces of fantasy, hope, desire and fear: utilising possible selves narratives to examine the imagined futures and lost pasts of mothers and daughters on the margins of contemporary Wales In R. M. Vanderbeck and Worth, N. Intergenerational Space.
 London: Routledge.

 Mannay, D. (in progress).
 Story telling beyond the academy: exploring roles, responsibilities and regulations in the Open Access dissemination of research data.
 Journal of Corporate Citizenship.